 - Combine shredded Brussels sprouts, cherries, and almonds in a large bowl.

 - Whisk together olive oil, vinegar, garlic, mustard and honey.
 Add salt and pepper to taste.

 - Pour dressing over salad and toss well to coat.

-- Portion salad onto plates and top with shaved Gruyere cheese.
+- Portion salad into bowls or onto plates and top with shaved Gruyere cheese.